iWinston/typeorm-plus/docs/supported-platforms.md

 **Don't forget to include reflect-metadata**

-Don't forget to include reflect-metadata in your html:
+In your main html page, you need to include refllect-metadata:

 ```html
 <script src="./node_modules/reflect-metadata/Reflect.js"></script>